ausdebating/constitution/constitution.rst

    * **Association** refers to the Australian Debating Council
    * **Composite Team** a team of participants from more than one university formed by the host university.
 The composition of the team is stable for the duration of the tournament.
-   * **Disputes Tribunal** is the body, which hears complaints regarding the conduct of participants at Association Championships.
+   * **Disputes Tribunal** is the body, which hears complaints regarding the conduct of participants at the Easter Championships.
    * **Non cis-male** is any person who does not currently identify as *cis-male*.
    * **Ordinary Committee Member** means a member of the Committee who is not an office-bearer of the Association.
    * **Secretary** means: